Great Moments in Travel History – May 2016

 On May 9, 1917, William Boeing changed the name of Pacific Aero Products to the Boeing Airplane Co.

 Eastern Air Lines Flight 605 crashed on May 30, 1947, en route from Newark, New Jersey to Miami, Florida.
-At the time, it was the deadliest aviation disaster in United States history with all 53 passengers and crew onboard the plane perishing in the crash.
+At the time, it was the deadliest aviation disaster in United States history with all 53 passengers and crew onboard the plane dying in the crash.

 On May 4, 1949, a plane carrying many players on Italy’s Torino A.C. football (soccer) team crashed near Turin, Italy.
-All 31 passengers, including 18 team members, were killed in what was known as the Superga air disaster.
+All 31 passengers, including 18 team members, were killed in what became known as the Superga air disaster.

 On May 30, 1958, the Douglas DC-8 made its maiden flight.
 The aircraft was the first of the DC line to be equipped with jet engines.
 The four-engine jet set world records in speed, altitude, distance, and payload.

 Pakistan International Airlines Flight 705 crashed on May 20, 1965, while attempting to land at Cairo International Airport in Egypt.
-Although six passengers were thrown clear of the wreckage, the remaining 121 souls onboard the Boeing 720 died in the crash, making it the deadliest incident involving a 720 aircraft.
+Although six passengers were thrown clear of the wreckage, the remaining 121 people onboard the Boeing 720 died in the crash, making it the deadliest incident involving a 720 aircraft.

 Pages: 1 2